 Recently the Arizona Auditor General released its report for Northern Arizona University’s (NAU) internal control and compliance for the year ending June 30, 2019.
-The report includes only one finding, that the “University inappropriately paid for $40,277 of the President’s and her spouse’s travel expenses that conflicted with policies and lacked appropriate documentation, which put public monies at potential risk of misuse.”
+The report includes findings of travel expense reimbursement issues, mainly that the “University inappropriately paid for $40,277 of the President’s and her spouse’s travel expenses that conflicted with policies and lacked appropriate documentation, which put public monies at potential risk of misuse.”

 The report highlights several different types of non-compliance with NAU’s travel reimbursement policies including:

 - Unallowable expense – Visas, valet parking, room service, etc.

 - Exceeded rates – Hotel stays where room rates exceeded pre-determined limits

 The report resulted in articles in the AZDailySun, AZ Republic, AZCentral and more, with some students and alumni even calling for the President of NAU to resign.
 The fallout highlights not only the importance of having strong travel reimbursement policies, procedures, and processes, but also the importance of re-evaluating those policies and procedures periodically.

 While NAU had strong travel policies in place, they were not being adhered to consistently as reported by the Auditor General.
 To gain assurance that your own organization is meeting the requirements for travel reimbursement in regards to various funding sources, an organization should consider evaluating their travel policies, performing a walk-through to gain an understanding of the processes and controls surrounding travel reimbursement and then periodically testing those processes and controls.